 Both come in a variety of sizes that you might want.
 Mine will hold 7 quart jars or 18 pint jars.
 Pints can be double layered.
 There are even larger canners that hold 14 quart jars.
 These are very tall.
 Be sure you measure the area above your stove so you know you have room.

 Both have the same type of rack: Flat with holes that allow water to flow around your jars and keeps the jars off the bottom.

 Presto has a rubber gasket inside the rim of the lid.
 This gasket seals the lid to the body and allows pressure to build inside the canner.
 The gasket may need to be replaced every so often.
 Mine lasted for years and years.

 All American has no gasket.
 It seals metal-to-metal.
 There are handles around the lid to screw the lid to the body of the canner.
 It has been reported that the lid will sometimes "stick."
 This is easily solved by lubricating the lid with a bit of oil.

 The Presto Pressure canner is a dial gauge.
 You will watch this gauge to determine the pressure build up in the canner.
 This gauge needs to be checked for accuracy about every other year.

-The All American Canner has a gauge but use as a weighted gauge canner.
-The dial is just an indicator of approximate pressure build up.
+The All American canner has a gauge, but it is used as a weighted gauge canner.
+The dial is just an indicator of approximate pressure buildup.
 The weights are what is used to determine when pressure is correct.

 The Presto is a lighter weight metal.
 It is still designed for pressure canning so it is still safe.

-Presto Pressure Canners can be purchased at most Ace hardwares stores or online at Amazon.com.
+Presto Pressure Canners can be purchased at most Ace Hardware stores or online at Amazon.com.